Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 The journey of cashmere: from fiber to yarn (the real story)

 There are materials you wear.
-And then there are materials that carry a story with them.
+And then there are materials that carry a story.

-Cashmere isn't just a fiber.
+Cashmere is not just a fiber.
 It's a journey.
 Slow, complex, imperfect.
-And precisely because of that, real.
+And precisely for this reason, real.

 But almost no one truly knows that journey.

-Because what you see in the end — the yarn, the sweater, the scarf — is just the final step.
+Because what you see in the end — the yarn, the sweater, the scarf — is just the last step.
 It's the result.
 It's not the story.

 And the quality of cashmere... is born much earlier.